Melendezj18/Project-1/readme.md

 - Click on the play game button on the landing page
 - Once over on the game screen bring a friend or play on your own
-- Click on piece to move it to an open space
+- Click on a square to move a piece to another open space
+- You can only move diagonally
-- Take opposing pieces by jumpin over them
+- Take opposing pieces by jumping over them
 - Play till the opposing side has no pieces or cant move anymore

 ## Next Steps